 Financial aid is available for programs of off-campus study (both domestic and study abroad) for a maximum of two semesters for College-affiliated programs that have been approved for credit by the Academic Standing Committee.
 In such cases, financial assistance from College, federal and state programs will be allocated in the same manner as for students on campus.

 International students may have College-funded financial aid applied to off-campus study programs on a case-by-case basis.
-Contact the Off-Campus Studies Office.
+Contact the Center for Global Education.

 Students choosing to study through a non affiliated off-campus program will not be eligible for any type of institutional aid.
 However, with approval for credit by the Academic Standing Committee and the completion of a consortium/contractual agreement, state and federal programs of financial assistance may still be utilized.
 In such cases, all financial aid transactions continue to be handled through the Gettysburg College Office of Financial Aid.